 Komsan Fukhom, 18, who reared fighting cocks in eastern Prachin Buri province, died on Wednesday.

-- OIE: Low pathogenic avian influenza (poultry) ,Germany 2 days ago
+- OIE: Low pathogenic avian influenza (poultry,H7N9), United States of America 1 days ago

-- OIE: Low pathogenic avian influenza (poultry) ,Netherlands 3 days ago
+- OIE: Highly pathogenic influenza A viruses (infection with) (non-poultry including wild birds), Belgium 3 days ago

-- China: a new H7N9 case reported in Zhejiang 8 days ago
+- China: Henan reported one human H7N9 AIV case 3 days ago